phoenixframework/phoenix/guides/telemetry.md

 instrument your own functions using `:telemetry`.
 Let's take a closer look at how Telemetry works in your application.

+## Overview

+The `[:telemetry]` library allows us to emit events at various stages of an application's lifecycle.
+It allows us to respond to these events by, among other things, aggregating them as metrics and reporting them for visualization.

+Telemetry stores events by their name in an ETS table, along with the handler for each event.
+Then, when a given event is executed, Telemetry looks up its handler and invokes it.

+Phoenix's Telemetry tooling provides us with a supervisor that uses `Telemetry.Metrics` to define the list of Telemetry events to handle and how to handle those events, i.e. how to structure them as a certain type of metric.
+This supervisor works together with a Telemetry reporter to respond to the specified Telemetry events by aggregating them as the appropriate metric and sending them to the correct reporting destination.

 ## The Telemetry supervisor

 Since v1.5, new Phoenix applications are generated with a